 The ultimate goal of Shred Hate is to cause a tangible reduction of bullying incidents in schools by igniting the compassion of youth.
 With 10 million students bullied each year in the U.S., the need and timing for such a program is critical.

 Participation in sports can be two-fold as it can both be a refuge from bullying as well as lead to additional incidents of bullying.
-ESPN, X Games and Major League Baseball are committed to creating and sustaining a bully-free culture in schools through Shred Hate, which will impact nearly 60,000 students in 80 schools in the 2018-19 school year.
+ESPN, X Games and Major League Baseball are committed to creating and sustaining a bully-free culture in schools through Shred Hate, which has reached nearly 90,000 students in 130 schools nationwide since 2016.